Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 weight: 20
 ---

-Configure your Runtime compliance with the Axway Central CLI.
+Configure your runtime compliance with the Axway Central CLI.

 ## Before you start